All about giving plasma

 Domine is a miracle

-"When Domine arrived here by ambulance we all thought: this is not going to be good.
-He looked very bad, was completely blue and difficult to ventilate.
-But thanks to continuous administration of blood and plasma and surgeries, we still managed."
+"When Domine arrived here in the ambulance, we all thought: this isn't going to end well.
+He looked terrible, was completely blue, and was having trouble breathing.
+But thanks to the continuous transfusions of blood and plasma and the surgeries, we managed to pull through after all."